“Tiny” a captive born wolf of McKenzie River region of Canada lineage with author Fox and with his son, Mike Jr., both boy and wolf smiling.

 In a world where stones become our bones

-Green people and their wolves may soon be gone
+Green people and the wolves may soon be gone

-So who will know, remember all was one?
+So who will know once all were one?